A Quick Synopsis of our Little Business.

 Our greeting card business has grown gradually since 2003.
 We now have many loyal customers across the U.K. including several very prestigous retail outlets, department stores, and galleries.

-Our cards are designed and entirely handmade in Lancashire in our Farmhouse Studio converted from the old cow shed (In Lancashire this is called a “shippon”).
-We have a small team of very dedicated and meticulous helpers.
+Our cards are designed and entirely handmade in Lancashire in our Farmhouse Studio converted from the old cow shed.
 Each one of our cards features an exquisite unique handmade embroidery in a contemporary design.
-The embroideries are stitched here using a variety of stitchery techniques, including appliqué, machine embroidery and fabric painting.
-Unusual fabrics are incorporated with each other, and often layered to produce a range of unique, individual greeting card designs.
-The background of the cards are often printed with images of more intricate free-machine embroidery and embellished with hand painted glitter, bows, ribbons etc.
+The embroideries are stitched here in small batches, using a variety of stitching and textile art techniques, including appliqué, machine embroidery and fabric painting.
+Unusual fabrics are incorporated with each other, and layered to produce a range of unique, individual greeting card designs.
+The printed background of the cards are taken from my more intricate free-machine embroidery, paintings, hand drawn Calligraphy and sketches then embellished by hand with hand painted glitter, bows, ribbons etc.

 All our cards are printed here in our small Studio, giving the flexibility that we like to offer.
 As a small U.K. based business we are able to offer customers a truly personalised service, with smaller orders and special requests our speciality.
 Also we are able to offer speedy and reliable delivery times.

 Most cards are suitable for personalised wording.
 Cards can be left blank on the front for framing which is very popular.
 Corporate Christmas cards are available and wholesale customers are very welcome.